sliding scale

 • have access to basic luxuries, recreation, leisure, travel, higher education, and/or home ownership.

-• have health insurance and potential out-of-network mental health benefits that might include meeting a high deductible, making high co-payments, and/or receiving partial reimbursement.
+• have health insurance and out-of-network mental healthcare benefits that might include meeting a high deductible, making high co-payments, and/or receiving low reimbursement.

 • enjoy the means to subsidize therapy for others by paying closer to or at the standard rate.